 - Brush on top of salmon during and after cooking.

-- Sheet pan dinners - bake up some chicken breasts and veggies of your choice and then top chicken and veggies with pesto.
+- Sheet pan dinners - Bake up some chicken breasts and veggies of your choice and then top chicken and veggies with pesto.

 - Spread on pizza instead of red sauce, or add a few dollops on the top of your pizza.